edichau/cse332-21su-p1/src/writeup/WriteUp.md

 ## WorkLists ##
 ### peek(i) ###
 The ADT for a WorkList explicitly forbids access to the middle elements.
 However, the FixedSizeFIFOWorkList has a peek(i) method which allows you to do exactly that.
-Why is this an acceptable addition to the WorkList ADT in this particular case but not in general?
+Why is this an acceptable addition to the WorkList ADT in this particular case?
+Why don't we do this in general?

 In other words, what about fixed-sized FIFO worklists makes peek(i) make sense?
 Why does peek(i) NOT make sense in other worklist implementations?

 **You should consider only the interface**, NOT the underlying implementation of our FixedSizeFIFOWorkList. <pre>
 **TODO**: Answer this question